Fabulous Non-Alcoholic Chocolate Martini – The Perfect Valentine Day’s Mocktail

 Cocoa mix (sweetened) – Use Light Hot Cocoa Mix to take the calories down to 25 calories per packet if you choose.

 Hershey’s Dark Syrup – If you already have regular chocolate syrup, use that.
 It’s just a swirl.
-See tip below for drizzling like a pro.
+(See the tip below for drizzling like a pro.)

-Frozen Dark Cherries (I always have these in the fridge)
+Frozen Dark Cherries (I always have these in the fridge for smoothies)

 Almond Extract (ditto)